 It’s maybe one of the lesser exciting pre-trip tips (it’s no packing cube), but it’s probably the most important.
 Make sure you’re covered with all-inclusive insurance.

-Before you invest in your first big trip to Europe, it’s a good idea to protect it – your flights, your accommodations, anything unforeseeable to do with you and your baggage, etc. The point of insurance is to cover you for the unforeseeable and for peace of mind, insurance plays quite the unsung hero for when you do need to use it (although we hope you don’t.)
+Before you invest in your first big trip to Europe, it’s a good idea to protect it – your flights, your accommodations, anything unforeseeable to do with you and your baggage, etc. The point of insurance is to cover you for the unforeseeable.
+Insurance plays quite the unsung hero for when you do need to use it (although we hope you don’t.)

-Your insurance coverage includes trip cancellation (in case you need to cancel in an emergency), trip interruption (in case you need to return home in an emergency), emergency medical, baggage and personal effects coverage, and flight and travel accident coverage.
+Your insurance coverage should include trip cancellation (in case you need to cancel in an emergency), trip interruption (in case you need to return home in an emergency), emergency medical, baggage and personal effects coverage, and flight and travel accident coverage.

-Insurance policies can get pretty in-depth.
-Ask your Travel Expert for more information on what the best coverage is for you and your trip.
+You should also talk to your Travel Expert about adding COVID-19 coverage.
+Ask us for more information on what the best coverage is for you and your trip.

 You can capture a moment with a photo as quickly as you can miss it.
 There are some moments you’ll walk away from with no photographic evidence but a memory and a really good story that starts off with something like, “remember that time when…”